Rethesh003/Commercial-Performance-Analysis/README.md

 2023 saw 12% higher sales compared to 2022.

-Retention is weak → 99% customers are first-time buyers.
+New customer is weak → 99% customers are old ones (returning buyers).